Canada

 WordPress continues to power the majority of Canadian professional services, local services, and mid-market businesses.
 The failure modes are familiar: plugin bloat, page builder HTML weight, theme updates breaking markup.
 Canadian WordPress engagements typically involve the same plugin-pruning and template-tuning work as UK and US engagements, with additional bilingual considerations where Quebec French content is in scope (WPML, Polylang, or manual subdirectory approaches each have trade-offs).

-This is where we stand apart.
-90% of Canadian SEO agencies don't write code, we do.
-Custom Next.js builds at freelancer cost, WordPress when it fits, Shopify when e-commerce demands it, and SEO baked in from day one.
-One team handling SEO plus build eliminates the three-agency handoff (strategy, SEO, dev) that kills momentum on every Canadian rebuild I have seen.
-For Canadian founder-led businesses where the brief genuinely calls for custom, operational complexity WordPress cannot handle, multilingual requirements Shopify cannot elegantly serve, performance bars template platforms cannot meet, we can ship the build ourselves rather than subcontracting to a developer who has never shipped an hreflang implementation.
+Most Canadian SEO suppliers do not write code in-house.
+We do.
+Hand-coded Next.js + React is our default, Shopify when e-commerce calls for it, WordPress on request when a client needs the WordPress admin specifically, with SEO factored in from day one.
+One team handling SEO plus build avoids the strategy / SEO / dev handoff that often slows Canadian rebuilds.
+For Canadian founder-led businesses whose brief genuinely calls for custom, operational complexity WordPress cannot easily handle, multilingual requirements Shopify does not elegantly serve, or performance bars template platforms cannot meet, we can ship the build in-house rather than subcontracting the development.

 Wix and Squarespace in Canadian small business